vegaprotocol/vega.xyz/src/content/roadmap/04/content.ru.md

 ---
-step_title: ????
+step_title: H1 2023
 title: Version 1 Mainnet
 ---

-## Advanced Trading

-- Final launch phase
+## Final launch phase

-- Temporary limits will be lifted following community governance voting
+- Temporary limits lifted through governance
-- New development enabling market innovations, improvements based on feedback and new features.
-Examples could include spot markets, passive liquidity, and Ethereum oracles
+- New innovations and improvements from feedback e.g. spot markets, perpetuals, passive liquidity, Ethereum oracles or advanced products like options
-- New bridges to other blockchains and/or L2s may also be introduced
+- New bridges to other blockchains and/or L2s